Our AMGA trained and certified mountain guides will tailor a memorable, one-of-a-kind climbing adventure just for you!

 THE NEXT STEP

 Colorado has 54 14,000-foot peaks!
 Let us help you summit the ones here in the Elk range, including North Maroon Peak, Pyramid Peak, Capitol, Snowmass Peak and Castle Peak.
-We also guide Mount Elbert (the highest of the 54-14ers), and La Plata (the fifth highest).
+We also guide Mount Elbert (the highest of the 54-14ers).

 Please note: AEW's number one priority is your safety.
 Many conditions affect our guides' decisions in the mountains, including client fitness and comfort, weather conditions and route conditions.
 There are inherent hazards in mountain travel such as inclement weather, avalanches, rock fall, ice fall that our guides manage yet cannot eliminate.
 The combination of our guides' formal training and wealth of experience assures that their sound decision create an enjoyable and safe mountain experience.Aspen Expeditions reserves the right to turn around or change routes without refunds or credits under any conditions.